harikrishnant/NsxAlbVirtualServiceMigrator/README.md

      - urllib3 -> *python3 -m pip install urllib3*
      - tabulate -> *python3 -m pip install tabulate*
      - pandas -> *python3 -m pip install pandas*
-8. Clone the repository and navigate to NsxAlbCloudMigrator/V1.2/ -> *git clone https://github.com/harikrishnant/NsxAlbVirtualServiceMigrator.git && cd NsxAlbVirtualServiceMigrator/V1.2/*
+8. Clone the repository and navigate to NsxAlbVirtualServiceMigrator/V1.2/ -> *git clone https://github.com/harikrishnant/NsxAlbVirtualServiceMigrator.git && cd NsxAlbVirtualServiceMigrator/V1.2/*
 9. The migration tool has three modes:
-    - Migrate mode -> This mode will perform migration of virtual services to same or different NSX ALB Cloud account.
+    - **Migration mode** -> This mode will perform migration of virtual services to same or different NSX ALB Cloud account.
-    - Remove Prefix mode -> This mode will perform automated removal of prefixes appended to the migrated objects.
+    - **Remove Prefix mode** -> This mode will perform automated removal of prefixes appended to the migrated objects.
 This needs to be done post cutover of virtual services.
-    - Cleanup mode -> This mode will perform cleanup of migrated objects incase the tool encounters an error or if post migration validation fails.
+    - **Cleanup mode** -> This mode will perform cleanup of migrated objects incase the tool encounters an error or if post migration validation fails.
 This needs to be done before the Remove Prefix mode.
-11. The migration workflow will create a tracking directory (NsxAlbCloudMigrator/V1.2/Tracker/) which has the tracking information for each job.
+11. The migration workflow will create a tracking directory (NsxAlbVirtualServiceMigrator/V1.2/Tracker/) which has the tracking information for each job.
 DO NOT DELETE this directory, as this is required for cleanup and remove_prefix jobs.
-12. Logs for each job is save in NsxAlbCloudMigrator/V1.2/logs/
+12. Logs for each job is save in NsxAlbVirtualServiceMigrator/V1.2/logs/

 **Migration mode**

-9. Run ./main.py with the "migrate" subcommand. -> *python3 main.py migrate --help*
+13. Run ./main.py with the "migrate" subcommand. -> *python3 main.py migrate --help*

 This will launch NSX ALB Virtual Service Migrator help menu for the migrate mode.
 Follow instructions on the screen.

-Eg: python3 main.py migrate -i <CONTROLLER_IP/FQDN> -u <USERNAME> -p <PASSWORD> -a <API_VERSION> -t <NSX_ALB_TENANT> -c <TARGET_CLOUD> -r <TARGET_VRF_CONTEXT> -s <TARGET_SERVICE_ENGINE_GROUP> -d <TARGET_APPLICATION_DNS_DOMAINS> -n <TARGET_IPAM_NETWORK_NAME> -S <TARGET_IPAM_SUBNET> -P <OBJECT_PREFIX/RUN-ID>*
+*python3 main.py migrate -i <CONTROLLER_IP/FQDN> -u <.USERNAME> -p <.PASSWORD> -a <API_VERSION> -t <NSX_ALB_TENANT> -c <TARGET_CLOUD> -r <TARGET_VRF_CONTEXT> -s <TARGET_SERVICE_ENGINE_GROUP> -d <TARGET_APPLICATION_DNS_DOMAINS> -n <TARGET_IPAM_NETWORK_NAME> -S <TARGET_IPAM_SUBNET> -P <OBJECT_PREFIX/RUN-ID>*

 where
-CONTROLLER_IP/FQDN -> This is the NSX ALB Controller cluster IP/FQDN USERNAME -> This is the local "system-admin" user account to login to the NSX ALB Controller cluster.
-SAML authentication is currently not supported.
+- CONTROLLER_IP/FQDN -> This is the NSX ALB Controller cluster IP/FQDN [MANDATORY]
+- USERNAME -> This is the local "system-admin" user account to login to the NSX ALB Controller cluster.
+SAML authentication is currently not supported.[MANDATORY]
-PASSWORD -> This is the password of the above user account to login to the NSX ALB Controller cluster.
+- PASSWORD -> This is the password of the above user account to login to the NSX ALB Controller cluster.[MANDATORY]
-API_VERSION -> This is the API version of the controller cluster.
-This is also the controller version (Eg:22.1.4) NSX_ALB_TENANT -> This is the NSX ALB Tenant where the migration needs to be performed.
+- API_VERSION -> This is the API version of the controller cluster.
+This is also the controller version (Eg:22.1.4) [MANDATORY]
+- NSX_ALB_TENANT -> This is the NSX ALB Tenant where the migration needs to be performed.
+[MANDATORY]
-TARGET_CLOUD -> This is the target NSX ALB Cloud connector name TARGET_VRF_CONTEXT -> This is the target VRF Context (under the target cloud connector) TARGET_SERVICE_ENGINE_GROUP -> This is the target Service Engine Group (under the target cloud connector)0000000000 TARGET_APPLICATION_DNS_DOMAINS ->
+- TARGET_CLOUD -> This is the target NSX ALB Cloud connector name [MANDATORY]
+- TARGET_VRF_CONTEXT -> This is the target VRF Context (under the target cloud connector) [MANDATORY]
+- TARGET_SERVICE_ENGINE_GROUP -> This is the target Service Engine Group (under the target cloud connector) [MANDATORY]
+- TARGET_APPLICATION_DNS_DOMAINS -> This is a comma separated list of DNS subdomains to create the application DNS records.
+These subdomains should be a avaialble in the DNS profile attached to the target cloud connector.
+[OPTIONAL]
+- TARGET_IPAM_NETWORK_NAME -> This is the name of the network used for VIP auto-allocation.
+This network should be available in the IPAM profile attached to the target cloud connector.
+[OPTIONAL]
+- TARGET_IPAM_SUBNET -> This is the subnet available on the network for VIP auto-allocation.
+This subnet should have IP pools defined for VIP allocation.[OPTIONAL]
+- OBJECT_PREFIX/RUN-ID -> This is the prefix that will be attached to the migrated objects.
+This prefix should be unique for each migration job as this will be used for job tracking and cleanup mode.[MANDATORY]

 **Remove prefix mode**

-10. Run ./main.py with the "remove_prefix" subcommand. -> *./main.py remove_prefix --help*
+14. Run ./main.py with the "remove_prefix" subcommand. -> *python3 main.py remove_prefix --help*

 This will launch NSX ALB Virtual Service Migrator help menu for the remove_prefix mode.
 Follow instructions on the screen.

-Eg: *./main.py remove_prefix -i <NSX_ALB_Controller_IP/FQDN> -u <NSX_ALB_USER> -p <NSX_ALB_PASSWORD> -r <Prefix/Run-ID>*
+Eg: *python3 main.py remove_prefix -i <CONTROLLER_IP/FQDN> -u <.USERNAME> -p <.PASSWORD> -r <OBJECT_PREFIX/RUN-ID>*

+This will automate the removal of prefixes attached to the migrated objects.
+This needs to be done after the virtual service cutover.

 **Cleanup mode**

-10. Run ./main.py with the "cleanup" subcommand. -> *./main.py cleanup --help*
+15. Run ./main.py with the "cleanup" subcommand. -> *python3 main.py cleanup --help*

 This will launch NSX ALB Virtual Service Migrator help menu for the cleanup mode.
 Follow instructions on the screen.

-Eg: *./main.py cleanup -i <NSX_ALB_Controller_IP/FQDN> -u <NSX_ALB_USER> -p <NSX_ALB_PASSWORD> -r <Prefix/Run-ID>*
+Eg: *python3 main.py cleanup -i <CONTROLLER_IP/FQDN> -u <.USERNAME> -p <.PASSWORD> -r <OBJECT_PREFIX/RUN-ID>*

+This will cleanup all the migrated objects if the tool encounters an error or if post validation fails.

+**Note:** Cleanup if any, needs to be performed before running the "remove_prefix" mode.

 # Migration Workflow